 The oxygen distributor units have a red 'push-to-test' button, a tricolor light behind the O2 logo and an oxygen outlet connector.
-The button is mainly used as a test-for-readiness, but because it will also emit a 1-second blast of oxygen, it can be used as an 'I want $O_2$ now!' button for those who desire such.
-Each time the red button is pressed, the control head will display a ! in the corresponding station's status circle.
-The $O_2$ distributor unit will pass a 1-second blast of oxygen.
-However, if the button is pressed & held down, the $O_2$ distributor unit will pass oxygen only once.
+The button is mainly used as a test-for-readiness, but because it will also emit a 1 second blast of oxygen it can be used as a 'I want O2 now!' button for those who desire such.
+Each time the red button is pressed the control head will display a ! in the corresponding station's status circle.
+The O2 Distributor unit will pass a 1 second blast of oxygen.
+However, if the button is pressed & held down the O2 Distributor unit will pass oxygen only once.
 The button has to be released for at least 3 seconds before the station unit will respond with oxygen again.